Don't Grow Bigger Get Better

 When I had another business, a long time ago, another business owner (who had a fairly large company) gave me some advice.
 He said, "stay small".
 I wondered about this statement for years.

 My little company grew.
 We were contacted by a zoo for a large scale project.
 We were brought in as consultants at a very large conference hall.
-Although we had much to share, being one of the one of few companies dealing with alternative processes and worked on alternative construction projects, but we were small.
+Although we had much to share, being one of few companies dealing with alternative processes and worked on alternative construction projects, we were small.
 We had experience that other, larger companies did not have.

 It would have been a big gamble to take that project on with a high risk and low returns.
 We declined the project.
 As it turned out, it was very wise on our part.
 We employed managed growth.
 Over the years, we did grow a bit bigger, but we had a solid foundation of craftsmanship.

-Now, having my little soapery, doing what I love every day, and having offers to grow in ways that are uncomfortable I have to ask, is this growing pain because it is new?
+Having my little soapery, doing what I love every day, and having offers to grow in ways that are uncomfortable I have to ask, is this growth painful because it is new?
 Or is it uncomfortable because it's not the life I want?

 What I have learned from my old company is that growing bigger can be a natural course of events that never asks the direct question.
-We were doing our work to the very best of our abilities.
+It is a natural course of events.

-Now, I need to employ the same idea.
-Just get on with the work at hand.
+Now, I to get on with the work at hand.
 Do the very best every day, every moment I can.
 Get so much better at what I do now that growing may or may not be a by-product.
 Here is the deal.
 NOTHING grows naturally forever.
 Nothing.
 Expand, contract, and start over.
 The beauty of the Universe shows us that.

-So, back to the drawing board - to do ALL things nobly, all things with honor.
+Back to the drawing board - to do ALL things nobly, all things with honor.
 This is my "better," striving to be noble in my endeavors, better than I was yesterday.
 I would rather have less and do all things better.
 I don't want more but better quality in all my affairs.

-I'd love to hear your thoughts, leave a comment.
+I'd love to hear your thoughts, please leave a comment.